Below are current Leadership and Career Development Fellows:

 Martha Anderson is the head of the Digital Services Department at the University of Arkansas at Fayetteville Libraries.
 In this role, Martha develops, manages, and publishes digital content from special collections, some portions of the institutional repository, and other departmental units, to include the dark archives.
 She coaches, trains, and leads the Digital Services Department staff, which is now composed of 11 members.
 Martha holds an MLIS from the University of North Carolina (UNC) at Greensboro and an MA in Spanish from the University of Arkansas at Fayetteville.
 She is a former 2009–2011 ACE Scholar at UNC Greensboro.

-As a music and dance librarian at the University of Nevada, Las Vegas, Avery Boddie serves as the liaison to the School of Music and Dance Department, supporting the research, instruction, and educational needs of those areas.
-As the branch manager of the Music Library, he also actively engages in outreach, collaboration, and collection management within the library.
-Prior to this role, Avery was a resident librarian at American University in Washington, DC.
+As the music and media program head at MIT Libraries, Avery Boddie manages the daily operations of the Lewis Music Library while envisioning and implementing digital initiatives related to music, audio, and multimedia.
+Prior to this role, Boddie was a music and dance librarian at the University of Nevada, Las Vegas, serving as the liaison to the School of Music and Dance Department, supporting the research, instruction, and educational needs of those areas.
+As the branch manager of the Music Library, he also actively engaged in outreach, collaboration, and collection management within the library.
+Previously, Avery was a resident librarian at American University in Washington, DC.
 He holds an MLIS and MM in trumpet performance, both from the University of Maryland, as well as a BM from the University of Memphis.
 Avery was previously an ARL/Music Library Association Diversity and Inclusion Initiative fellow in 2015.

 Jonathan O. Cain